Resources for the Business Community

-- I want to write a business/marketing plan
+- I want to write a business or marketing plan

-- I need information on Funding Programs, Business Structuring.
+- I need information on funding programs and business structuring.

-- I want to bid on construction capital improvement contracts, architectural/engineering projects, commodities, services, maintenance, janitorial, information technology, promotional items contracts.
+- I want to bid on construction capital improvement contracts, architectural and engineering projects and commodities, services, maintenance, janitorial, information technology and promotional items contracts.

-- I want to Register/Qualify to conduct business in Maryland for the Good Standing Requirement.
+- I want to register or qualify to conduct business in Maryland for the Good Standing Requirement.

 - I want to learn about Baltimore County’s Minority Business Program.

-- I am looking for employees for my business, employment development assistance.
+- I am looking for employees for my business and employment development assistance.

-- I am interested in residential/commercial revitalization, block grants.
+- I am interested in residential or commercial revitalization and block grants.

 - I am interested in land use regulation information.

-- I want to become a certified minority/woman business.
+- I want to become a certified minority or woman business.